andresfeliper3/MF_analysis/README.md

 #### Graphing using a result .out file
 It is mandatory to specify the
 - path of the RM results file.
-- ran - refseq accession number, to identify the sequence.
 - name - scientific name of the organism that will be used as the folder name to save the graph.

 Other possible parameters are: